Kubernetes

 Step 2: Configure Kubernetes API Server with OIDC Authentication

-To enable the OIDC plugin, at least configure the following flags on the API server:
+To enable the OIDC plugin, you need to configure the following flags on the API server:

-- --oidc-issuer-url : URL of the provider which allows the API server to discover public signing keys.
+: URL of the provider that allows the API server to discover public signing keys.--oidc-client-id

-This article use of minikube for demonstration.
-We can configure the OIDC plugin for the minikube's API server using the following command at startup:
+This article uses minikube for demonstration.
+You can configure the OIDC plugin for the minikube's API server using the following command at startup:

 minikube start --extra-config=apiserver.oidc-issuer-url=https://demo.casdoor.com --extra-config=apiserver.oidc-client-id=294b09fbc17f95daf2fe